SmartScopeDocs

 Bulk import

-When creating a new project (or via the Import button on an existing project card) you can paste or drag-and-drop a manifest file.
+When creating a new stack (or via the Import button on an existing stack card) you can paste or drag-and-drop a manifest file.
 Supported formats:

 FileWhat gets imported